leostera/reason-design-patterns/README.md

 But it's not obvious that the core of the module is the `stats` type, that includes both a player with an inventory, and some life points.

-> Rule of Thumb: if you can name your type `t` without making it confusing what
+> Rule of Thumb: if you can name your type `t` without making any less clear
-> the type represents, your module should deal with a single thing.
+> what the type represents, your module might be dealing with a single thing.

-If we refactor this into a few modules, where there is a single _core_ type called `t`, we would end up with something like:
+If we refactor this into a few modules, where for each there is a single _core_ type called `t`, we would end up with something like:

 ```reason
 module Inventory = {